ofallonlabs/saeedmirshekari/_src/blog/why-a-data-science-mentor.md

 * Students who want to learn more about the Data Science field
 * Recent graduates seeking employment in Data Science.
-* Scientists, engineers and other professionals who want to transition into Data Science as a new career path
+* Scientists, engineers and other professionals who want to transition into Data Science as a new career path and value their precious time
 * Data scientists who want to advance their careers and broaden their skill sets
 * And anyone interested in this space who wants to assess their potential in the field of Data Science and explore new opportunities.